 There are several ways to leave a dungeon including death, an Outside Scroll, donating to a Priest or reaching the very bottom floor.
 When leaving the dungeon areas, Torneko's experience points and stats are lost.
 To make money, he must sell items he has collected from the dungeon, but may keep a couple of his items in the Storage Room for later use.
 Torneko's village initially starts small, but as progress in made in the game more and more services and shops will be attracted to it.
 Some examples of services include a Bread Baker, a Witch, a Blacksmith, a Builder and a Meldersmith.

-- "Dragon Quest Characters: Toruneko no Daibouken 2 Advance" -- GBA Title
+- "Dragon Quest Characters: Torneko no Daibōken 2 - Fushigi no Dungeon" -- Japanese title

-- "Dragon Quest Characters: Toruneko no Daibouken 2" -- Japanese Title
+- "Dragon Quest Characters: Torneko no Daibōken 2 Advance" -- GBA title

 Part of the Following Groups